kushi-bombu/streamlit-blog/posts/post3.md

-# 🐞 Debugging My First Errors in Python
+### 🐞 Debugging My First Errors in Python

-Hey everyone! 👋

-Today was tough but exciting – I ran into my *first real Python errors* 😅
+Coding is fun — until you see your first error message 😵‍💫
+When I began learning Python, I thought everything I typed would work like magic... but Python had other plans for me 😂

 ---

-### ❗ The Errors I Faced:
+### ❌ The Errors I Faced
-- SyntaxError: missing parentheses in call to 'print'
-- NameError: name 'x' is not defined

-I was scared at first, but then I started to understand that *errors are part of the learning*!
+Here are some of the first errors that made me go "Whyyy daaaa 😩":

+#### 1. IndentationError

+python
+for i in range(5):
+print(i)

+I forgot to indent the print statement.
+Python gave me:

+IndentationError: expected an indented block

+#### 2. SyntaxError

+python
+print("Hello World!

+Forgot the closing quotation.
+Python scolded me like:

+SyntaxError: EOL while scanning string literal

+#### 3. FileNotFoundError

+python
+with open("myfile.txt") as f:
+    data = f.read()

+I didn’t even have myfile.txt 😅

 ---

-### 💡 What Helped Me:
+### 🛠️ What Helped Me

+At first I used to panic.
+But later I realised:
-- Reading the error message slowly
+- *Reading the full error message slowly* actually helps
-- Searching the error on Google
-- Asking ChatGPT (my coding partner 😄)
+- StackOverflow and Google became my best friends
+- Watching beginner-friendly tutorials showed me how others fixed similar issues

+And most importantly — I *stopped rushing* and started reading my code like a teacher 😄

 ---

-### ✨ What I Learned:
+### 🌱 What I Learnt
-> “Don’t be afraid of errors.
-They're your guide to learning.”

-Next goal: Write code without fear! 💻🔥

-Thanks for following my journey ❤️
+> Errors are not roadblocks.
+They are *signboards showing you what to fix*.

+Now, whenever I get an error, I smile and think:
+> “Yen problemu idu?
+Let’s solve it, Mustafa style 🔥😎”

+---

+It’s not about writing perfect code.
+It’s about improving with each small mistake.
+And maaaan… that feels GOOD! 💪💻